 Churches and shrines

-LOCATION: it is located in the heart of the old village of Salirod, on the Saint-Vincent hillside.
+LOCATION: in the centre and almost at the heart of the Saint-Vincent hillside.

 Note - this information is not directly connected to the Cammino Balteo path but it is part of the Aosta Valley tourist offer.